 Beitragende der Nachbarschaftsakademie 2019

-Mojisola Adebayo, bankleer, Julia Bar-Tal, Daniel Bejarano, Elisa T. Bertuzzo, Brett Bloom, Elizabeth Calderón Lüning, Marco Clausen, Bonnie Fortune, Paula Gioia, Ekhart Hahn, Guy Hazwi, Naomi Hennig, Marc Herbst, Nicolas Humbert, Initiative Prinzessinnengarten Kreuzberg und Commons-Abendschule, Hagit Keysar, Marion Louisgrand Sylla, Barbara Marcel, Kerstin Meyer, Sabine Meyer, Camila Nóbrega, Jan Rolletschek, Åsa Sonjasdotter, Blanka Stolz, Studiengruppe des Instituts für Kunst im Kontext an der UdK (Marisa Benjamim, Wen-Ling Chung, Marcos Garcia Pérez, Moritz Gramming, Daniela Zambrano Almidon, betreut von Claudia Hummel), Michelle Teran, Yvonne Volkart, Werner Wiartalla, Nicole Wolf, Florian Wüst.
+Mojisola Adebayo, bankleer, Julia Bar-Tal, Silvia Baptista, Daniel Bejarano, Elisa T. Bertuzzo, Brett Bloom, Elizabeth Calderón Lüning, Marco Clausen, Bonnie Fortune, Paula Gioia, Ekhart Hahn, Guy Hazwi, Naomi Hennig, Marc Herbst, Nicolas Humbert, Initiative Prinzessinnengarten Kreuzberg und Commons-Abendschule, Hagit Keysar, Marion Louisgrand Sylla, Barbara Marcel, Kerstin Meyer, Sabine Meyer, Camila Nóbrega, Jan Rolletschek, Åsa Sonjasdotter, Blanka Stolz, Studiengruppe des Instituts für Kunst im Kontext an der UdK (Marisa Benjamim, Wen-Ling Chung, Marcos Garcia Pérez, Moritz Gramming, Daniela Zambrano Almidon, betreut von Claudia Hummel), Michelle Teran, Yvonne Volkart, Werner Wiartalla, Nicole Wolf, Florian Wüst.

 Åsa Sonjasdotter, Marco Clausen (Kuratorische Leitung), Anthea Engelhardt (Projektassistenz), Marc Herbst, Michelle Teran (Publikation), Florian Wüst (Kurator Filmprogramm), Common Grounds e.V.
 (Organisatorische Unterstützung)